is a documentary film considering

 belonged to the same division as these men, and so I was also following the path he took.

-SUNKEN ROADS paints an intimate portrait of these soldiers
+painting an intimate portrait of these soldiers during their final return to Normandy.

 The film allows us to see this history through the eyes of the men and women who lived it,